lcroy/QwenIR/README.md

 - **Easy Maintenance**: Modifying evaluation logic doesn't affect training code
 - **Extensibility**: Can independently replace or extend any module
 - **Reusability**: Evaluator can be used independently in other projects
+- **Clean Code**: Optimized imports, removed debug code, and eliminated unused dependencies
+- **Production Ready**: No temporary files or test artifacts in the main codebase

 ## 📊 Dataset Description